 - 96% of deaths were by police shootings.
 Tasers, physical force, and police vehicles accounted for most others.

-- Of the total of 1,127 people killed by police in 2020, only 16 officers were charged with a crime.
+- Of the total of 1,127 people killed by police in 2020, only 16 officers met criminal charges.

 - Eight of the 16 cases included video evidence, mostly by police body and dash cameras.

 - Of the total amount of killings, officers were only identified in 444 cases.
-At least 14 had shot or killed someone before and five had multiple prior shootings.
+At least 14 had shot or killed someone before and five had been involved in multiple prior shootings.

 - 97 people were killed as a result of police responding to calls of someone behaving erratically or having a mental health crisis.

-- 80 of the total deaths included people who had been unarmed, most of whom were people of color.
+- 80 of the total deaths include people who had been unarmed, most of whom were people of color.

 What Laws Protect Citizens from Police Misconduct?